krishatchmccarter/treehouse-FSJSTechDegree-Project04/README.md

 My Treehouse FSJS TechDegree Project 4 - Object-Oriented Programming Game Show App

-In this project, I create a browser-based, word guessing game: "Phrase Hunter" using JavaScript and OOP to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
-I am shooting for Exceeds Expectations by having added a keyup event listener to activate the keyboard for game play and custom CSS to personalize the font and color.
+In this project, I am going for Exceeds Expectations by creating a browser-based, word guessing game with a keyup event listener to allow keyboard interaction and CSS for a custom look.
+"Phrase Hunter" uses JavaScript and OOP to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard or physical keyboard.

 The Rules of the Game
 The player’s goal is to guess all the letters in a hidden, random phrase.